ROLES IN FINANCIAL ADVICE

 FINANCIAL PLANNER OR SENIOR FINANCIAL ADVISER

-Financial Advisers work directly with clients to create personalised financial plans that help them achieve their goals, such as retirement planning, saving for education, or buying a home.
-Advisers assess clients' financial situations, recommend investment strategies, and provide ongoing guidance.
+What do financial advisers do?
+They work directly with clients to create personalised financial plans that help them achieve their goals, such as retirement planning, saving for education, or buying a home.
+The financial adviser role includes:

 Degree qualified (Financial Planning) and consider becoming a CERTIFIED FINANCIAL PLANNER® Professional